balassaloci/Robotics-lab/README.md

 ### Motor pins
 Looking at the robot from above, the
 LEFT motor is: PORT A
-RIGHT motor is: PORT B
+RIGHT motor is: PORT D

 ### MAC of the PI
 Here: